zshakirova/cse15l-lab-reports/LabReport4.md

 Step 5:
-Clone your fork of the repository from your Github account In the github when you open your repository, you press `code` and then press `SSH`.
+Clone your fork of the repository from your Github account

+ In the github when you open your repository, you press `code` and then press `SSH`.
 You'll see the link that you need to copy and paste in the       terminal.
  ![Image](screen4.png)

+  After this we need to clone the repository.
+Keys pressed in terminal: `git<space>clone<space>git@github.com:zshakirova/lab7.git<enter>`

  ![Image](screen5.png)
- Keys pressed in terminal: `git<space>clone<space>git@github.com:zshakirova/lab7.git<enter>`

  ![Image](screen6.png)
 Step 6: